u-blox/ubxlib/port/platform/zephyr/README.md

 # Introduction
 These directories provide the implementation of the porting layer on the Zephyr platform.
-Instructions on how to install the necessary tools and perform the build can be found in the MCU directories below.
+Instructions on how to install the necessary tools and perform the build can be found in the [runner](runner) directory.
 Though this is intended to become a generic Zephyr platform, at the moment it supports only Nordic MCUs as they require a **specific** version/configuration of Zephyr.

 Note: the directory structure here differs from that in the other platform directories in order to follow more closely the approach adopter by Zephyr, which is hopefully familiar to Zephyr users.